Skip to content

 Current opportunities

-Regional in-person programmes: For our in-person programmes, we are encouraging participation from schools and colleges in Manchester, London and Dublin with young women and non-binary students aged 16+.
+Regional in-person programmes: For our in-person programmes, we are encouraging participation from schools and colleges in Manchester, London and Nottingham with young women and non-binary students aged 16+.

 Get involved

-To sign up or to receive more information for our virtual or in-person programmes, please email Words for Work.
+To sign up or to receive more information about our programmes, please email Words for Work.

 Impact